 5.3 There are three bus routes through Rolleston on Dove, connecting the village with the city of Derby and the nearby village of Tutbury.
-At the present time, none of the buses connect Rolleston on Dove to the local hospital, Queens, part of Burton Hospitals NHS Foundation Trust or to the major hospital in Derby, the Royal Hospital Derby, part of the Derby Teaching Hospitals Foundation Trust.
+At the present time, none of the buses directly connect Rolleston on Dove to the local hospital, Queens, part of the University Hospitals of Derby and Burton NHS Foundation Trust.